ajssmith/skupper-example-nginx/README.md

    ```
 Note that this request will go via the service to the skupper-router for the response

-## Step 7:
+## Step 8:

-If you are on mini-kube and would like to reach the service on your host
+If you are on mini-kube and would like to reach the service outside of minikube from your host

    ```bash
    kubectl port-forward service/my-ginx 8080:80